apache/flink/docs/content.zh/docs/connectors/table/hive/hive_read_write.md

 visible - incrementally.
 Users control when/how to trigger commits with several properties.
 Insert overwrite is not supported for streaming write.

-The below shows how the streaming sink can be used to write a streaming query to write data from Kafka into a Hive table with partition-commit, and runs a batch query to read that data back out.
+The below examples show how the streaming sink can be used to write a streaming query to write data from Kafka into a Hive table with partition-commit, and runs a batch query to read that data back out.

 Please see the [streaming sink]({{< ref "docs/connectors/table/filesystem" >}}#streaming-sink) for a full list of available configurations.